Woody Woodpecker: Origin

-The inspiration for the character allegedly came during producer Walter Lantz's honeymoon with his wife, Grace, in June Lake, California in 1940, a dubious story given the fact that Woody's first appearance predated Lantz and Stafford's honeymoon.
+The character was co-created in 1940 by producer Walter Lantz and animator Ben "Bugs" Hardaway, the latter of whom previously laid the groundwork for Woody's fellow screwball characters Bugs Bunny and Daffy Duck at the Warner Bros. cartoon studio in the late 1930s.
+The inspiration for Woody's character allegedly came during Lantz's honeymoon with his wife, Grace, in June Lake, California in 1940, a dubious story given the fact that Woody's first appearance predated the Lantz couple's honeymoon.
 A noisy acorn woodpecker outside their cabin kept the couple awake at night, and when heavy rain started, they learned that the bird had bored holes in their cabin's roof.
 Walter and Gracie told Dallas attorney Rod Phelps during a visit that Walter wanted to shoot the bird, but Gracie suggested that her husband make a cartoon about the bird, and thus Woody was born.
-However, according to Lantz's biographer Joe Adamson, Ben Hardaway and L.E.
+According to Lantz's biographer Joe Adamson, however, Ben Hardaway and L.E.
 Elliott had written a story where Andy Panda and his father, Papa Panda, experienced roof troubles caused by a rainstorm.
 Lantz took one look at the storyboard and found it "too expensive".
 He needed a roofing problem that was easier to animate, and suggested a pesky bird like a woodpecker (a couple of Lantz's 1930s cartoons, including the 1936 Oswald the Lucky Rabbit cartoon Night Life of the Bugs, had featured incidental woodpeckers).
 Woody shares many characteristics in common with the pileated woodpecker in terms of both physical appearance as well as his characteristic laugh, which resembles the call of the pileated woodpecker.
 These similarities are the result of the artistic license of the creators and have caused much confusion within the birding community among those who have attempted to classify Woody's species.

-In the short Dumb Like a Fox (1964), a museum offers a 25-dollar reward to anyone who captures a Campephilus principalis, which is Woody Woodpecker himself.
+In the short Dumb Like a Fox (1964), a museum offers a 25-dollar reward to anyone who captures a campephilus principalis (ivory-billed woodpecker), which is Woody Woodpecker himself.